-The Collaborative Achievement Award is intended to recognize project teams and their projects that have made extraordinary contributions through demonstrable, deep collaborative processes.
+The Collaborative Achievement Award is intended to recognize the teams responsible for project, research, product development, or other advances in facade technology, who have made extraordinary contributions to the art, science and technology of building facade systems through demonstrable, deep collaborative processes.

 Submissions for the Collaborative Achievement Award category will be evaluated in the overarching context of innovation and sustainability, which may include diverse considerations ranging from design concepts to project delivery strategies, supply chain management and lifecycle performance attributes.

 The hierarchy of consideration for the Collaborative Achievement Award will be:

 45% — Innovation (alternative or out-of-the-box approaches that fostered the collaborative process)

 45% — Sustainability (The extent to which collaboration and collaborative processes among the team demonstrate a definitive role in enhancing resilience and sustainability in the façade industry, buildings and urban habitat.)